I’m unhappy in this 'ungrateful world' - Afia Schwar confesses amid her curses on Wontumi and Ampaw

 READ ALSO: Afia Schwar denies going into hiding to dodge court summons

-Afia Schwarzenegger, however, responded by saying that the fan should rather ask her late father Augustine Agyei whether she is a happy soul.
+Afia Schwarzenegger, however, responded by saying that the fan should rather ask her late father Augustine Agyei whether he’s happy he left her behind alone.

 “Ask him if I’m happy he left me in this ungrateful lying world?
 Let’s end this on a good note,” she replied.